 To help secure your school place for the 2024/2025 academic year, read on to find out more about the ESF application process.

 There is a ‘one form’ application system for all ESF primary and secondary schools including the group's two all-through private independent schools, Discovery College (DC) and Renaissance College (RCHK).
 Parents can only submit one online application per child with their selected preference of schools; you can choose up to three selected schools including the ESF school in your zone, DC and/or RCHK.

 If a parent chooses the ESF school of zone as a selected school, there will be a fourth option available for parents to select an alternative ESF out of zone school.

-Yes, currently, children graduating from ESF kindergartens are given priority and an interview-free process when applying for Year 1 at an ESF school.
-However, starting from 2022/23, students who joined an ESF kindergarten from August 2020, will be guaranteed a Year 1 place at an ESF school.
+All students who have joined an ESF kindergarten from August 2020 are guaranteed a Year 1 place at an ESF school.

 All primary students are guaranteed a place as they transition to secondary.

 Yes, ESF has Individual and Corporate Nomination Rights Schemes, which gives families priority for admission to primary and secondary school; these families can apply to a school outside of their catchment zone.

 ESF offers a kindergarten debenture scheme which allows holders to secure a priority interview at an ESF Kindergarten; they will then be guaranteed a place in an ESF primary and secondary school.
 There is a limited number of debentures available for HKD 500,000, which is the same amount as the Individual Nomination Rights Scheme.

 You can apply to only one ESF kindergarten, but you can choose which one as there are catchment zones.
 Families are recommended to apply to the following based on their location:

 • Abacus kindergarten: Clearwater Bay, Tseung Kwan O, Hang Hau and Sai Kung